mathisbot/opengl-fps/README.md

 #### Quick note

+Assimp stands for Asset Importer Library.
+It's a library that makes it extremely easy to import 3D files, such as models or animations.
+I chose to use it because it allows you to import a wide variety of formats, but ESPECIALLY because the output format is standardized, and import is fast and optimized.

-cglm stands for OpenGL Mathematics (glm) for C. Its is a highly optimized 2D/3D math library. cglm provides lot of utils to help math operations to be fast and quick to write.
+cglm stands for OpenGL Mathematics (glm) for C. It is a highly optimized 2D/3D math library. cglm provides lot of utils to help math operations to be fast and quick to write.
 The functions implemented take advantage of SSE2 and vectorization.

 SDL_mixer is not part of the default SDL library.
 However, it is an official SDL extension promoted on the SDL website.
 It is also practically indispensable when developing a game, as it allows several sounds to be played at the same time, which is impossible with SDL alone.